Next Page

 1330 HHSC Child Care Regulation

-CCI works in partnership with the Child Care Regulation (CCR) division of the Health and Human Services Commission (HHSC) during investigations because CCR regulates the licensing and permitting of child care operations.
-CCI communicates to CCR information obtained during investigations about possible licensing minimum standards violations and other pertinent information.
+CCI works in partnership with the Child Care Regulation (CCR) division of the Health and Human Services Commission (HHSC) during investigations because CCR regulates child care operations.
+CCI communicates with CCR about information obtained during investigations.

 During investigations, the CCI investigator does the following:

-• Determine whether a child care operation is regulated by CCR, is subject to regulation by CCR, or is exempt from regulation by CCR.
+• Determines whether a child care operation is regulated by CCR, is subject to regulation by CCR, or is exempt from regulation by CCR.

-• Make sure people involved in the investigation who are working under the auspices of the operation have an active background check in CLASS with an eligibility status of Eligible, Provisional, or Conditional.
+• Confirms that principals involved in the investigation who are working under the auspices of the operation have an active background check in CLASS with an eligibility status of Eligible, Provisional, or Conditional.

 The CCI investigator or supervisor notifies the operation’s CCR representative within one business day when either of the following occurs: